vpavlenko/web-2024-template/README.md

 1. Install [Cursor IDE](https://www.cursor.com/).
 If you had it installed before, Cmd+Shift+P "Attempt Update" to get the latest update
 3. As you're in a `.cursortutor` project, press `Cmd+I` (`Ctrl+I`) and ask Cursor to make a simple website.
 Ask for any functionality and UI.
 Try asking in your language (Spanish, Polish etc.):
 ```
-create a simple html website with easy conversion between 7 main time zones.
+Create a simple html website with easy conversion between 7 main time zones.
-time in all of theme is displayed simultaneously, and I can change hh and mm
+Time in all of theme is displayed simultaneously, and I can change hh and mm
-in any of them in one click or by typing
+in any of them in one click or by typing.
 ```
 <img width="599" alt="Screenshot 2024-10-02 at 13 06 38" src="https://github.com/user-attachments/assets/6df0cba6-da1f-4ec2-8f01-d9d1434a0aab">